How Leading Shippers Respond to Late Package Deliveries

 “Your package has been delayed.”
 No customer wants to hear those words — and no shipper does either.
 If you’re working with an effective shipping partner, delays should only happen once in a blue moon.
 But some circumstances are outside your control.
 Whether it’s caused by bad weather or another outside force, the occasional delay is inevitable.

-Whatever the reason, it’s your responsibility to respond to frustrated customers and make sure they feel heard.
+Whatever the reason, customer service response to late delivery is crucial, and it’s your responsibility to respond to frustrated customers and make sure they feel heard.
 Your reputation depends on it.
 68% of customers will complain about late delivery to friends and family, and 18% will do so on social media.
 Their complaints can drive potential customers away, damaging your profits.
 By providing prompt, empathetic responses, you can help ensure one dissatisfied customer doesn’t do serious harm.

 When communicating with a frustrated customer, follow these tips to keep your interactions productive.